-- 1 Plug the printer cable (1) supplied with the printer into the printer connector (2) identified by the 🕒 symbol. - 2 Plug the printer power cord (3) into an AC outlet.
+- 1 Plug the printer cable (1) supplied with the printer into the printer connector (2) identified by the results that the printer connector (2) identified by the results are the printer connector. - 2 Plug the printer power cord (3) into an AC outlet.